holochain-open-dev/profiles/docs/guides/setting-up/adding-the-frontend.md

 import "@holochain-open-dev/profiles/list-profile";
 ```

 This will define all the elements from this module in the global `CustomElementsRegistry`.
+You can read more about Custom Elements [here](https://developers.google.com/web/fundamentals/web-components/customelements).

 OR